davidreact/tenanthub1/SECURITY_IMPLEMENTATION.md

 ## Next Steps

-1. **Apply to existing forms**: Update all admin forms to use the secure patterns
 2. **Database security**: Review and enhance RLS policies
 3. **Audit logging**: Add logging for admin actions
 4. **Regular updates**: Keep dependencies updated for security patches